ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

           runs-on: ubuntu-latest
           needs: release
           steps:
-            - uses: ansys/actions/doc-deploy-stable@v4
+            - uses: ansys/actions/doc-deploy-stable@v6
               with:
                 doc-artifact-name: '<html-artifact-name>'
                 cname: ${{ env.DOCUMENTATION_CNAME }}
                 token: ${{ secrets.GITHUB_TOKEN }}

 Deploy to another repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are planning to deploy documentation to a repository other than the one
-for your library, make sure you create this repository before deploying your
+for your library, make sure that you create this repository before deploying your
 documentation for the first time.

 Using the ``{{ secrets.GITHUB_TOKEN }}`` token when deploying to another repository is